 We love our cats like children and we should take the time and put in the effort to protect them when we are in the car just like we would for a human child.

-Nonprofit research group Center for Pet Safety (CPS) conducted a pilot study that tested the effectiveness of several different automotive restraint harnesses for pets.
-Because mandatory pet seat-belt laws are only recently being considered across the nation, there are no federal standards that regulate pet seat belts — yet.
+Nonprofit research group Center for Pet Safety (CPS) conducted a pilot study that tested the effectiveness of several different automotive restraint harnesses and carriers for pets.
+Because mandatory pet seat-belt laws are only recently being enforced in some states and there are no federal standards.